supimba/625-1_EdgeDetectionAndImageFilter/ImageEdgeDetection/readme.txt

-Created test for black and white image filter : ImageFilters.BlackWhite(img) MainForm is not tested because setting methods to public static is not a good practice Adapted BlackWhiteTest method according to Dominique's feedback Added Sobel3x3FilterTest method in EdgeFiltersTest class Added RainbowTest methods
+Created test for black and white image filter : ImageFilters.BlackWhite(img) MainForm is not tested because setting methods to public static is not a good practice Adapted BlackWhiteTest method according to Dominique's feedback Added Sobel3x3FilterTest method in EdgeFiltersTest class (bitmap comparison : the reference image was obtained with this software, but must be obtained by another way in order to complete unit test requirements.
+Need the support of an image processing expert.)
+Added RainbowTest methods
 Corrected RainbowFilter method for 100% code coverage Added exceptions test for RainbowFilter in ImageFiltersTest